Understanding Mediation for Personal Injury Victims

 - Mediation starts – Defense counsel then discusses the demand with the mediator.
 A counter-offer normally will be transmitted to the other party, and so on.
 This process continues, and in some situations, only lasts about 30 minutes.
 But sometimes the back and forth takes several days.

 - After negotiations – At this point, parties should have an agreed number for a settlement.
 Or the mediation will end with no settlement number.

-- Draft documents for settlement get created – After terms, documents are signed.
+- Draft documents for settlement get created – After reaching terms, signatures are added to settlement documents.
 This process usually takes around 30 minutes.

-- Claims get dropped, or settlement funds get distributed – The settlement funds transfer timeline is specified in the documents.
+- Claims get dropped, or settlement funds get distributed – The settlement funds transfer timeline will be specified in the documents.
 Also, the plaintiff signs releases of defendant's potential liability.
 The payment deadline will usually range from as little as 15 days to 60 days.